datalad-handbook/book/docs/basics/101-161-biganalyses.rst

 in `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki>`_, for example, can easily output several dozens of directories and up to thousands of result files per subject.
 Maybe your own custom scripts are writing out many files as outputs, too.
-Regardless of why a lot of files are produced by an analyses, if the analysis or software in question runs on a substantially sized input dataset, the results may overwhelm the capacities of a single dataset.
+Regardless of *why* a lot of files are produced by an analyses, if the analysis or software in question runs on a substantially sized input dataset, the results may overwhelm the capacities of a single dataset.

 This section demonstrates some tips on how to prevent swamping your datasets with files.
-Note: If you accidentally got stuck with an overflowing dataset, first checkout section :ref:`cleanup`.
+If you already accidentally got stuck with an overflowing dataset, checkout section :ref:`cleanup` first.

 Solution: Subdatasets
 ^^^^^^^^^^^^^^^^^^^^^